ashreggie/devops_NUS_apr24/README.md

-# devops_NUS_apr24
-This is a new test project, I am just getting started with Git
+# This is me getting started with Markdown and Git

+text

+* this is a bullet point